FreshMa/PreprocessText/README.md

 # TXT2MOBI
-This is a program to convert .txt to .mobi,and Calibre is recommended.
+-This is a program to convert .txt to .mobi,and Calibre is recommended.
-First,use java to preprocessing the text files.Then use Calibre to convert,the CSS is attached below.
+-First,use java to preprocessing the text files
+-Then use Calibre to convert,the CSS is attached below.

 ##txt pre-processing
-Package PreprocessText includes three java files which provide a tool to pre-processing txt files.
+-Package PreprocessText includes three java files which provide a tool to pre-processing txt files.
-And txt files are recommended to be saved as utf-8.
+-And txt files are recommended to be saved as utf-8.
-Simple UI.
+-Simple UI.

 ##calibre
 MyCSS: